rdntech14/CreateRESTfulService/README.md

 6. web.xml - add code present in web.xml
 Run project as "Run on Server"
 7. Export project as .war file
-8. Place under tomcat webapps folder and start tomcat server.
+8. Place ProjectOutputWar/CreateRESTFulService.war under tomcat webapps folder and start tomcat server.

 **Test**

-Following Request can be sent (Postman as client can be used) with Header value Content-type : application/json
+To test this project place CreateRESTFulService.war from ProjectOutputWar/CreateRESTFulService.war to under tomcat webapps folder and start tomcat.

+Try following request using Postman with Header value *Content-type : application/json*

-*Note: this will not work over browser as this is only supporting JSON, and no query parameter is set to take input for format.*
+*Note: this will not work over browser as this is only supporting JSON, and no query parameter is set to take input for different formats like plain text, xml etc*

-	http://localhost:8080/CreateRESTFulService/rest/employee/list — to get all employees list http://localhost:8080/CreateRESTFulService/rest/employee/list/id — to get specific id from employee list http://localhost:8080/CreateRESTFulService/rest/employee/add — to add an employee to employee list http://localhost:8080/CreateRESTFulService/rest/employee/delete/id — to delete an employee
+	http://localhost:8080/CreateRESTFulService/rest/employee/list — to get all employees list

+	http://localhost:8080/CreateRESTFulService/rest/employee/list/id — to get specific id from employee list

+	http://localhost:8080/CreateRESTFulService/rest/employee/add — to add an employee to employee list

+	http://localhost:8080/CreateRESTFulService/rest/employee/delete/id — to delete an employee

 	http://localhost:8080/CreateRESTFulService/rest/employee/update/id — to update an employee info

-	where id is a number

 ***Examples :***